Stochastic transport equation in bounded domains: Existence of Weak Solutions

-In this section we give the solvability of the stochastic initial-boundary value problem \eqref{trasport}, for measurable and bounded data.
-We follow our strategy used to show existence of distributional $L^\infty$-solutions, that is to say applying the stochastic characteristics.
-Now the proof become showier, since we have to deal with the boundary terms, hence following some ideas used in \cite{WN1} the Co-area and Area Formulas are used to handle them.
+In this section, we give the solvability of the stochastic initial-boundary value problem \eqref{trasport} for measurable and bounded data.
+The great novelty here is the passage from Stratonovich to It\^o's formulation in bounded domains.